 What Foods Have Carbs?

 Carbohydrates are found in many foods including fruits, vegetables, grains, beans, sugars and processed foods (1).
-And although carbs are commonly referred to as “sugars” there is a big difference between getting carbs from processed foods with added sugar and refined grains compared to nutrient dense plant sources.
+And although carbohydrates are commonly referred to as “sugars” there is a big difference between getting carbs from processed foods with added sugar and refined grains compared to nutrient dense plant sources.

-By rule of thumb, anything that grows out of the ground is going to contain some amount of carbs - so essentially, all plant based foods have carbs.
+By rule of thumb, anything that grows out of the ground is going to contain some amount of carbohydrates - so essentially, all plant based foods have carbs.
 Carbs are also available in many dairy based options like milk.

 The Different Types Carbs

 Just as the amount of carbs in each food can differ, so can the type.
-There are three main "classes" of carbs found in your diet, and each type is not always exclusive to one food or another, many foods contain a unique combination of the three.
+There are three main "classes" of carbohydrates found in your diet, and each type is not always exclusive to one food or another, many foods contain a unique combination of the three.
 The main types of carbohydrates in food include:

 Monosaccharides are the simplest form of carbohydrates.
 In other words, they are the most broken down already, making them a quick source of sugar in the diet.
 They provide a sweet taste to foods and include glucose, fructose, and galactose.